Kreyren/Gitpod-OpenShift/README.md

 This repository is made as a PoC to deploy gitpod (theia-based online IDE with linux terminal) on OpenShift kubernetes.

 ### Checklist
-- [ ] Deploy gitpod on OpenShift from a terminal using any shell on any OS
+- [ ] Deploy gitpod on OpenShift from a terminal using any shell on any OS ideally without the need for root account on local system.
   - [ ] Create a cluster